luau-lang/luau/rfcs/function-bit32-countlz-countrz.md

 - Scanning set bits in an integer, which allows efficient traversal of compact representation of bitmaps
 - Allocating bits out of a bitmap quickly

-Today it's possible to approximate `countlz` using `floor` and `log` but this approximation is relatively slow; approximating `ccountrz` is difficult without iterating through each bit.
+Today it's possible to approximate `countlz` using `floor` and `log` but this approximation is relatively slow; approximating `countrz` is difficult without iterating through each bit.

 ## Design